kiocode/xenon/docs/Tasks Organization.md

 - [ ] togliere useradar e mettere in config se radar é abilitato o meno
 - [ ] add ui right top show enabled features like minecraft clients
 - [ ] add more universal data, maybe a player profile with health and name and distance from the localplayer
+- [ ] change all, don't have a single update but have a list with all features and services called now components that have a super clas with onupdate synchronized with the original update

 ## InProgress